sangngoc27042001/Room-Type-Prediction-Ins/README.md

 ## About **/data** folder
 - First we store the data for training in the **/data/train** folder.
 - One folder of images created in this folder will stand for one class.
+- You can follow the format of the **/data** folder in this repositery.
 ## Traning step
 - Installing dependency:
 ```